Migrating to America

 Gentlewoman passenger on the Ark

-Thomas Greene and Anne were wed in 1634 on the banks of the St. George River.
-Their marriage was considered to have been the first Christian marriage in Maryland.
+Soon after arriving, Anne married Thomas Greene on the banks of the St. George River.
+Their wedding is traditionally recognized as the first Christian marriage performed in Maryland.

-Personal Discomfort and dirty laundry was less important than the danger of being washed overboard
+there was always the danger of being washed overboard.

 Top to bottom: